 Back to George Allen, all his efforts to overcome the crisis were futile.
 His party also abandoned him, some even pointing out that in high school he glorified the Confederate flag (Southern states that maintained slavery and rebelled against the central government in the 19th Century in the United States Civil War).

 Others remembered that as a member of the Virginia legislature, George Allen opposed the warning of a leader in the struggle for equal rights for black citizens, Martin Luther King Jr. as a national holiday.
 In short, his brilliant political career and hopes of someday becoming President of the United States were dashed.
-After his tenure as Senator he left politics altogether.
+After his tenure as Senator, he left politics altogether.

-Currently in Indonesia, Pilkada are taking place in various regions.
+Currently in Indonesia, Pilkada is taking place in various regions.
 Many of those running for election as regional heads or members of the legislature are newcomers who have not yet been recognized in the political arena.
 The challenge here is the opposite of that of George Allen.
 Never mind the reputation, the political track records of many of those who ran in the Pilkada are still plain.
 They must make every effort to be able to attract the attention of voters in their respective regions to win the competition with other candidates.

 In the world of Indonesian politics, the term “kader jenggot” — or “beard cadres” — is known, namely people who want to reach a position on the political stage by relying on “support from above” or hanging upward like a beard, both leaders at the national or regional level as well as officials from related parties.

 This is in contrast to the grassroots candidate.
-For those who do not have a track record, of course if they are lucky to become a beard cadre, there will be opportunities to be nominated.
-The hope is that after being elected they can build a solid track record to be re-elected in the next period, because it is impossible to depend on the blessing or protection from above forever.
+For those who do not have a track record, of course, if they are lucky to become a beard cadre, there will be opportunities to be nominated.
+The hope is that after being elected they can build a solid track record to be re-elected in the next period because it is impossible to depend on the blessing or protection from above forever.

 This beard cadres phenomenon can be explained by the theory of Strategic Management, a subject that must be mastered to achieve an MBA.
 There are two major streams in Strategic Management, namely the industrial organization (IO) approach which views strategic management from a broad perspective, namely the industrial structure as an external environment that must be dealt with in order to win the competition.
 The most famous character in this stream is Michael Porter.